 o Eat well and regularly.
 Meal times are a good opportunity to relax.

 o Consider regular exercise - the University Parks are just across the road from the College

 Welfare and Support

 o The University Counselling Service website offers good advice on how to deal with stress as well as outlining relaxation and revision techniques, with leaflets to download and practical information

-o There are many people you can turn to – Tutors, Senior Tutor, College Academic Registrar, Alternative Personal Tutors, Chaplain, Welfare Officer, Senior Dean, College Doctor, College Nurse, Counselling Service, Peer Supporters, Student Welfare representatives and Junior Deans.
+o There are many people you can turn to – Tutors, Senior Tutor, Student Administration Manager, Alternative Personal Tutors, Chaplain, Welfare Officer, Senior Dean, College Doctor, College Nurse, Counselling Service, Peer Supporters, Student Welfare representatives and Junior Deans.

 o Avoid seeking help from someone in a similar situation.
 Be genuine in your support of fellow students.
 Consider talking to someone who is relaxed and is not in the middle of taking examinations.

 o Junior Deans are available to talk to students at any time.
 All contact information is on the notice board in the main entrance.